Viriathus vs Rome

 To end the hostilities, Caepio did as Galba has promised in the beginning, he resettled the Lusitanians to fertile lands.
 It worked and peace reigned.

-14 thoughts on “Viriathus vs Rome”
+14 responses to “Viriathus vs Rome”

-1. Thanks for this rattling good yarn, Gavin!
+Thanks for this rattling good yarn, Gavin!
 I especially like Viriathus’ siege escape tactic of lining up for battle and then running like hell.
 What imagination.

-2. Excellent job Gavin!
+Excellent job Gavin!

 All of the written records of Viriato’s century come from the victors(the Romans), so much for the “yarns”.